d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## Gradient Clipping

-For a sequence of length $T$, we compute the gradients over these $T$ time steps in an iteration, which results in a chain of matrix-products with length  $O(T)$ during backpropagating.
+For a sequence of length $T$, we compute the gradients over these $T$ timesteps in an iteration, which results in a chain of matrix-products with length  $O(T)$ during backpropagating.
 As mentioned in :numref:`sec_numerical_stability`, it might result in numerical instability,  e.g., the gradients may either explode or vanish, when $T$ is large.
 Therefore, RNN models often need extra help to stabilize the training.

 Recall that when solving an optimization problem, we take update steps for the weights $\mathbf{w}$ in the general direction of the negative gradient $\mathbf{g}_t$ on a minibatch, say $\mathbf{w} - \eta \cdot \mathbf{g}_t$.
 Let us further assume that the objective is well behaved, i.e., it is Lipschitz continuous with constant $L$, i.e.,